XSimGCL: Towards Extremely Simple Graph Contrastive Learning for Recommendation: Introduction

-To answer this question, we first conduct experiments with and without graph augmentations and compare the performances.
-The results show that when graph augmentations are detached, there is only a slight performance drop.
-We then investigate the representations learned by non-CL and CL-based recommendation methods.
-By visualizing the representations, we observe that the jointly optimized contrastive loss InfoNCE \cite{oord2018representation} is what really matters, rather than graph augmentations.
-Optimizing this contrastive loss always leads to more evenly distributed user/item representations regardless of graph augmentations, which implicitly alleviates the pervasive popularity bias \cite{chen2020bias} and promotes long-tail items.
-On the other hand, though not as effective as expected, some types of graph augmentations indeed improve the recommendation performance, which are analogous to the cherry on the cake.
-However, to pick out the useful ones, a long process of trial-and-error is needed.
+To answer this question, we initially performed experiments both with and without graph augmentations, and evaluated their respective performances.
+Our findings indicate that while there is a minor decline in performance when graph augmentations are detached, the real decisive factor lies in the representation learning.
+Upon visual inspection of these representations, it was determined that the contrastive loss InfoNCE \cite{oord2018representation}, is the primary contributor to improved performance.
+Optimizing it leads to a more even distribution of user/item representations, mitigating the impact of popularity bias \cite{chen2020bias} and promoting long-tail items.
+On the other hand, though not as effective as expected, some types of graph augmentations indeed improve the recommendation performance.
+However, a lengthy trial-and-error is needed to identify the most effective ones.
 Otherwise a random selection may degrade the recommendation performance.
 Besides, it should be aware that repeatedly creating graph augmentations and constructing adjacency matrices bring extra expense to model training.
-In view of these weakness, it is sensible to substitute graph augmentations with better alternatives.
-A follow-up question then arises: \textit{Are there more effective and efficient augmentation approaches?}
+Considering these limitations, it may be more practical to pursue alternative augmentations that are both more effective and efficient.
+A follow-up question then arises: \textit{Are there any more effective and efficient augmentation approaches?}